sjspielman/datascience_final_assignment/README.md

 + You will need to use `if/else` constructs for adding the theme to plots!
 + 99% of the bugs you will have are because of missing/extra commas in the UI.
 Welcome to shiny.
 + Remember to choose your own app theme!!!
 See the line in `app.R` that opens `navbarPage()`
++ Ensure that all plot renderings are fully legible.
+You may need to alter the size of the plots in `plotOutput()`!

 ### Resources